squareops/terraform-azurerm-vnet/examples/simple-vnet/README.md

 This configuration is suitable for for development environment.

-Public subnets along with Route Tables and Network Security Group will be created in specified availability zones.
+This configuration creates a new Resource Group and Public subnets along with Route Tables and Network Security Group will be created in specified availability zones.

 ## Usage